akash-network/docs/guides/deploy/riot.md

           	Received Manifest: 	Yes
 ```

-Verify the update by checking for the hostname using cURL:
+Verify the update by checking for the hostname using cURL, for example:

 ```shell
 curl -H 'HOST: chat.dentacoin.com' wks5jlm8ykf3v6dzadtrrf.roy.akashtest.net
 ```

-Optionally, add a CNAME dns record on your provider to map,
+The above is an example, replace `chat.dentacoin.com` and `wks5jlm8ykf3v6dzadtrrf.roy.akashtest.net` with the values for your application.

-`chat.dentacoin.com` with `wks5jlm8ykf3v6dzadtrrf.roy.akashtest.net`.
+Optionally, add a CNAME dns record on your provider to map, `chat.dentacoin.com` with `wks5jlm8ykf3v6dzadtrrf.roy.akashtest.net`.
 For example:

 ```text
 CNAME chat.dentacoin.com wks5jlm8ykf3v6dzadtrrf.roy.akashtest.net